SourceSprint/ts-application-template/README.md

-# Typescript Webpack Sequelize Template
+# Typescript Application Template

-This is a NodeJS Server Template with support for the following OOB.

-- Sequelize
-- Express
-- Typescript
-- Webpack
-- Husky
-- Commitlint
-- Docker
-- Docker Compose
-- Prettier
+This is a template for a typescript application.
+It includes a basic setup for a typescript application with a build script and a test script.